SixArm/rust-101/syntax/namespaces-and-mod-keyword-for-modules.md

-# Rust namespaces and mod keyword for modules
+# Namespaces and mod keyword for modules

 In Rust, namespaces are a way to organize and group related items, such as functions, types, and constants, under a common name.
 Namespaces are implemented using modules, which are Rust's primary mechanism for organizing code into reusable components.